ESG investing: Integration of sustainability risks

 Growing research suggests that ESG factors have contributed to long-term financial performance.
 Therefore, incorporating Environmental, Social and Governance factors into decision-making frameworks is fundamental to managing new and emerging risks.

 If you are looking for advice to incorporate ESG strategy and how to communicate it to various stakeholders, contact us.
-Our services include ESG due diligence, gathering sustainability and ESG key performance indicators (KPIs), industry benchmarking, identifying risks, proposing action plan, monitoring and reporting on performance.
+Our team at VX Associates can help with ESG due diligence, gathering sustainability and ESG key performance indicators (KPIs), industry benchmarking, identifying risks, proposing action plan, monitoring and reporting on performance.